A jury will decide if the Parkland gunman gets the death penalty

 More than four years after killing 17 people and wounding 17 others at Florida's Marjory Stoneman Douglas High School, Nikolas Cruz goes on trial Monday.

 It's expected to be an intense, emotional trial.
-If the defense finds it too difficult to seat an impartial jury in Broward County, attorneys may ask the judge for a change of venue, moving the trial to another location in Florida.
+If the defense finds it too difficult to seat an impartial jury in Broward County, attorneys may ask the judge for a change of venue to another location in Florida.
 Legal experts say that carries its own risks though.
 In such a high-profile case, it may be hard to find jurors anywhere in the state who don't already have opinions.

-It was Valentine's Day in 2018 when the 19-year-old took an Uber to the high school in Parkland, not far from Ft.
-Lauderdale.
+It was Valentine's Day in 2018 when the 19-year-old took an Uber to the high school in Parkland, not far from Fort Lauderdale.
 He had been expelled a year earlier and had a history of emotional and behavioral problems.
-Entering the building through an unlocked door, he began firing his AR-15 style rifle in the hallways and into classrooms.
+Entering the building through an unlocked door, he began firing his AR-15-style rifle in the hallways and into classrooms.

 After shooting dozens of people, Cruz left his weapon behind and escaped as part of the crowd evacuating the school.
 He was arrested soon afterward several blocks away.

-He left 14 students and 3 adults dead and at least 17 other students seriously injured.
+He left 14 students and 3 adults dead and at least 17 others seriously injured.

 Beigel was one of the 17 killed.
 The tragedy immediately raised questions about the law enforcement response to the shootings, about missed warning signs that Cruz was planning an attack and about laws that allowed a troubled teen to own a gun.
 The day after the shootings, Broward County Sheriff Scott Israel said those questions would have to wait.
 "Right now," he said, "the focus of the FBI and the Broward Sheriff's office is on the successful prosecution of this killer."

-Note: A previous version of this story incorrectly said all of those injured in the Parkland shooting were students.
-At least one was a teacher.